sunsided/rust-sudoku-solver/README.md

 sufficient, state-space search is used to explore the solutions.
-For computational efficiency, the candidate set mutable per branch; however, there's a bug hidden somewhere that will not explore the full set of branches; combined with the non-deterministic sorting strategies used, this will erratically report some Sudokus as unsolvable when - in really - they aren't, and futher runs of the solver _will_ find a solution.
+For computational efficiency, the candidate set mutable per branch; however, there's a bug hidden somewhere that will not explore the full set of branches; combined with the non-deterministic sorting strategies used, this will erratically report some Sudokus as unsolvable when - in really - they aren't, and further runs of the solver _will_ find a solution.

 In any case, given that this is just a toy project to get used to Rust, I may or may not attempt to fix it in the future.
 For now, the solver works well enough with simple games - YMMV and caveat emptor, as usual.

-## Build an run
+## Build and run

 To build and run, execute